nrfconnect/sdk-nrf-testing/samples/suit/recovery/README.rst

 The SUIT recovery application is a minimal application that allows recovering the device firmware if the original firmware is damaged.
 It is to be used as a companion firmware to the main application that is using :ref:`Software Update for Internet of Things (SUIT) <ug_nrf54h20_suit_intro>` procedure, rather than a stand-alone application.

+The following limitations apply to this aptikation:
-The following limitations apply to this application:
+The following limitations apply to this aplication:

 * The recovery firmware is only able to recover from a situation where the application or radio core are damaged.
   It does not recover from Nordic Semiconductor-controlled firmware failures.